babies

 #49 Third Baby Curveball: Tongue Tie, Triple Feeding & Lots of Support with Alicia Randall

-She now has three...
-Read more
+Alicia is now a mom to three… Read more

 #48 Pregnancy & COVID-19 with Viveka Prakash-Zawisza, MD

-Recorded Wednesday, January 20, 2021.
-Our guest today is Dr. Prakash-Zawisza, an obstetrician-gynecologist who is now the Medical Director of the MassHealth Payment and Care Delivery Innovation Division and the president-elect of the National Perinatal Association.
-She talks with us today about being pregnant during the COVID-19 pandemic (she is pregnant with her second baby) and her...
-Read more
+Our guest today is Dr. Prakash-Zawisza, an obstetrician-gynecologist who currently serves as the Medical Director of the MassHealth Payment and Care Delivery Innovation Division and is the president-elect of the National Perinatal Association.

 #46 Untying Breastfeeding: Talking About Tongue Ties with Yasmin Effath, MA, IBCLC, BCST